 Sunday, August 31, 2014

-This quilt, was made by, grandpa's mother, May Ann Autrey-Hanners, in Doniphan, Ripley Co., Missouri.
-She started this quilt, when grandpa was a little boy, back in the 1930's.
+This quilt, was made by, grandpa's mother, Mary Ann Autrey-Hanners, in Doniphan, Ripley Co., Missouri.
+She started this quilt, when grandpa was a little boy, back in the 1920's.
 The quilt was called a, "Friendship", quilt.
 The idea was to collect all kinds of blocks, so when you put it together, there were no two blocks alike.

 Grandpa told me all about this quilt, and when his mother started it.
-She told him, it was to be his, but all through his childhood, he saw it worked on, but never finished.
-He went away, into the Navy, in 1939, and never moved back home.
-He forgot all about the old, unfinished quilt top.
-Well, on September 7,1946, grandpa got married to grandma, MaryAnn Scearce, in Hood River, Oregon.
-Much to his surprise, he received a gift from his mother, even more surprising, it was the old quilt top, all finished, that she had promised him as a boy.
-Dad just didn't know what to think, he was so surprised.
+She told him it was to be his, but all through his childhood, he saw it worked on, but never finished.
+He went away into the Navy in 1939 and never moved back home.
+He forgot all about the old unfinished quilt top.
+On September 7,1946, grandpa got married to grandma, MaryAnn Scearce in Hood River, Oregon.
+He received a wedding gift from his mother, it was the old quilt top, now all finished, that she had promised him as a boy.
+Dad didn't know what to think, he was that surprised.